 I Taught My Son How To Ride a Bike in Less Than 15 mins!

-My 7 year old is very confident about most things, he is usually very sure about the choices he makes, like choosing what clothes to wear and we give him a fair amount of freedom to make those simple choices, it helps to build confidence from a young age, and I know it’s something small, but it does help.
-Try and understand, my mom dressed me until I was about 12 years old, eeek!
+My 7 year old is very confident about most things, he is usually very sure about the choices he makes, like choosing what clothes to wear, what to do for his birthday party and so on and we give him a fair amount of freedom to make those simple choices, it may be something small, but it helps to build confidence from a young age.
+Try and understand, my mum dressed me until I was about 12 years old, eeek!
 In fact my parents made most of my choices for a very long time, but let’s not dwell on that.

 When I saw that my son was ready for lessons on his new bike, I took him to the local park to take his new wheels or a spin.
 Before we could begin, there were a few things to consider.
 Here’s a quick checklist of things you may find useful to know, if you are going to teach your child or relative to ride a bike.